-Fig. 8.24: Interference pattern observed when a white light laser is superposed with itself.
-The light beam was dispersed by a prism to demonstrate simultaneous interference of all contributing colors.
-With permission of Harald Telle and Jörn Stenger. the strong guiding limit.
-Remember that most optical fibres (See Section 1.7) are operated in the weak guiding limit where small steps in the index of refraction of order 1% provide guiding but also cause the optical wave to be spread out over a relatively large cross section.
-In so called photonic fibres [87] or tapered fibres [106] the strong guiding limit is realized and the optical wave is confined by large index of refraction steps corresponding to the glass-air interface to a cross section with diameter 1-2 μ m.
-Fig. 8.25 gives an example of the schematic setup for a tapered fibre.
-It is drawn out to very narrow cross sections from a conventional fibre providing efficient coupling into the tapered section.
-Several processes of the nature described in chaps.
-12 and 13 on nonlinear optics are responsible for the spectral broadening occuring during propagation of the short light pulse through the tapered section.
-9 Semiconductor lasers Immediately after the demonstration of the ruby laser (1960) and the helium-neon laser (1962), the lasing of diodes, or 'semiconductor lasers', was also predicted and a little bit later was realized experimentally.1 However, it took more than 20 years for those components to become commercially successful products, since numerous technological problems had to be overcome.
+(a) For an estimate of the rise time, we neglect the variation of the inversion.
+How does the photon number n{ph} grow?
+Give the rise time as a function of n/n{st} , where n describes the non-saturated, n{st} the saturated inversion. (b) Once the gain is exhausted, the photon number starts to decay in the second phase.
+Which time constant is relevant, and how large is the entire pulse length?
+Nd:YAG and Nd:YLF laser ions have the same absorption and emission cross-section, respectively, but the lifetime in the YAG crystal is only half as long as in the YLF crystal.
+Which one is more advantageous for large peak powers? (c) Estimate the photon number by neglecting pump rate and inversion decay during the duration of the pulse.
+Assume an initial inversion $n(t_0) > n{st}$ and stop the growth of the photon number n{ph} when $n(t) = n{st}$.
+9 Semiconductor lasers Immediately after the demonstration of the ruby laser (1960) and the heliumneon laser (1962), the lasing of diodes, or 'semiconductor lasers', was also predicted and a little bit later was realized experimentally.1 However, it took more than 20 years for those components to become commercially successful products, since numerous technological problems had to be overcome.
 The first laser diodes, for example, could operate only at cryogenic temperatures, while applications in general require operating temperatures close to room temperature.
 Moreover, GaAs was the first relevant material for the manufacture of laser diodes, and not silicon, which, then as now, otherwise dominates semiconductor technologies.
 Today, laser diodes belong to the most important 'opto-electronic' devices because they allow the direct transformation of electrical current into (coherent!) light.
 Therefore there are countless physical, technical and economic reasons to dedicate a chapter of its own to these components and related laser devices.
-9.1 Semiconductors For a detailed description of the physical properties of semiconducting materials, we refer the reader to the known literature [45, 57].
+9.1 Semiconductors For a detailed description of the physical properties of semiconducting materials, we refer the reader to the known literature [101].
 Here we summarize properties of importance for the interaction with optical radiation.
 9.1.1 Electrons and holes In Fig. 9.1 the valence and conduction bands of a semiconducting material are presented.
-Electrons carry the current in the conduction band (CB), whereas holes2 do so in the valence band.
-The distribution of the electrons into the existing states is described by the Fermi function f(E) $$f{\rm el}(E,\varepsilon{\rm F}) = [1 + e^{(E - \varepsilon{\rm CB})/kT}]^{-1}, \qquad (9.1)$$ which is determined by the Fermi energy for electrons of the conduction band $\varepsilon{\rm F} = \varepsilon{\rm CB}$ and temperature T. Especially at T = 0 all energy states below the Fermi energy are 1John v.
-Neumann (1903-1957) carried out the first documented theoretical consideration of a semiconductor laser in 1953.
-This unpublished manuscript was reproduced in [105] 2It should not be forgotten that the term hole is only an - albeit very successful - abbreviation for a basically very complex physical many-particle system.
-Most of the physical properties (conductivity, Hall effect, etc.) of the electrons of the valence band can be very well described as if there were free particles with a positive charge and a well-defined effective mass.
+Free electrons with negative charge carry the current in the conduction band (CB), whereas holes with positive charge2 do so in the valence 1) John von Neumann (1903-1957) carried out the first documented theoretical consideration of a semiconductor laser in 1953.
+This unpublished manuscript was reproduced in [173].
+2) It should not be forgotten that the term hole is only an - albeit very successful - abbreviation for a basically very complex physical many-particle system.
+Most of the physical properties (conductivity, Hall effect, etc.) of the electrons of the valence band can be very